 In order to cope with the high academic and social demands of the School, pupils must be competent English users and candidates whose first language is not English are required to take the School’s English tests as well as the age appropriate entrance examinations.
 Tuition in English as an Additional Language (EAL) is offered at the School at parents’ own expense.

-All boys who want to be considered for entry to Abingdon must fill out a registration form and return the completed form, photograph and non-refundable registration fee of £150 to Abingdon School.
-Once the registration form has been received our admissions department will acknowledge receipt of the registration, arrange a visit to Abingdon and provide details of the entrance examination.
+All boys who want to be considered for entry to Abingdon must fill out an online registration form and make the £150 registration fee payment.
+Once the registration has been received our admissions department will acknowledge the application and provide you with details of the entrance examination.

 If your son is offered, and takes up, a place at Abingdon, then one term’s fees are required as an acceptance fee to secure the place.
 This acceptance fee will be returned when the boy completes his education at Abingdon.